COPA-DATA/zenonLogicAPI/README.md

 - [ ] Ensure that no invalid objects can be created, i.e. check constructor parameters
 - [ ] Downgrade .NET version to lowest possible .NET standard version for hightest compatibility
 - [ ] Provide samples for Add-In/COM
+- [x] Support for Nullable<T> serialization and deserialization (added in v1.2)

 ## Bugs

 - [ ] zenonApi.Core
-  - [ ] Up to current version: OmitIfNull in zenonSerializableAttributes does not seem to be considered.
+  - [ ] Minor: Up to current version: OmitIfNull in zenonSerializableAttributes does not seem to be considered.
+  - [x] Major: zenonSerializableNodeContent may override the full node if present (fixed in v1.2)